unraid/docs/docs/unraid-os/troubleshooting/diagnostics/capture-diagnostics-and-logs.md

 :::

 :::note
 Make sure to replace `/dev/sdX` with a valid physical device.
-Avoid logical Unraid devices, such as `/dev/md1`, which include parity processes that may distort the raw performance readings.
+Avoid logical Unraid devices, such as `/dev/md1`, which include %%parity|parity%% processes that may distort the raw performance readings.
 :::

 ### Comprehensive test (diskspeed.sh)

-For a more detailed assessment of all attached drives, including parity and data drives, consider using the community script `diskspeed.sh`.
+For a more detailed assessment of all attached drives, including %%parity|parity%% and data drives, consider using the community script `diskspeed.sh`.

 This script: